UniExeterRSE/intro-version-control/_episodes/17_github_issues.md

 ## Learning objectives

-In this episode you will be introduced to GitHub Issues, a facility for tracking tasks for code within a GitHub repository.
+In this episode you will be introduced to GitHub issues, a facility for tracking tasks for code within a GitHub repository.
 You will also learn how issues can be used with the feature branching strategy.

-## GitHub Issues: tracking features
+## GitHub issues: tracking features

 It's been a while since we consulted our TODO list.
 We can now strike off the cheatsheet entry for pushing and pulling,